 - Black pepper

-- 1 Tbsp lemon juice or cider or red wine vinegar
+- 1 tablespoon lemon juice, cider vinegar, or red wine vinegar

-1 Boil the green beans: Heat a pot of salted water to a rolling boil (1 Tbsp salt for 2 quarts of water).
+1 Boil the green beans: Heat a pot of salted water to a rolling boil (1 tablespoon salt for 2 quarts of water).
 Add the green beans and boil them for 4-5 minutes, until just tender enough to eat (you may have to cook longer depending on the particular green beans you have).
 Drain and set aside.

 You should have about one tablespoon of fat left in the pan.
 Pour off any fat beyond 1 tablespoon.
 (Do not pour the fat down the drain or you'll stop up your drain.)
 If you have much less fat than a tablespoon left in the pan, add a little olive oil or butter to the pan.

-5 Sprinkle with pepper, lemon juice to serve: Put the beans and bacon into a large serving bowl and sprinkle generously with freshly ground black pepper.
+5 Finish and serve: Put the beans and bacon into a large serving bowl and sprinkle generously with freshly ground black pepper.
 Toss with lemon juice or vinegar and serve at once.